strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

     repository: "file://../my-local-chart/"
 ```

-Parameters can be configured in the local helm chart using the `values.yaml` file and Argo will automatically utilize this file when rendering the chart.
+Parameters can be configured in the local Helm Chart using the `values.yaml` file and Argo will automatically utilize this file when rendering the chart.

 ### Advantages

-This design pattern provides the most native helm developer experience, and easily allows developers to take advantage of helms features such as `helm template` and `helm lint` in their local environment.
+This design pattern provides the most native Helm developer experience, and easily allows developers to take advantage of Helms features such as `helm template` and `helm lint` in their local environment.

 ### Disadvantages

-Like deploying a chart from a helm repo, if the original author does not provide an option to configure a specific setting, users will not have the ability to set those options.
+Like deploying a chart from a Helm repo, if the original author does not provide an option to configure a specific setting, users will not have the ability to set those options.

 This pattern can also create "junk" files for a simple deployment that may not necessarily be needed in the final git repo, such as `.helmignore`, `Chart.lock`, or dependent chart `*.tgz` files that have been downloaded locally for testing.
 Some of these files may be added to the `.gitignore` file to reduce clutter in the repo.